-The 2007/60/EC Directive implementation by Member States requires flood hazard and flood risk maps for low, medium (likely return period ≥100 years) and high flood probability.
+The 2007/60/EC Directive implementation by Member States requires flood hazard and flood risk maps for low, medium (likely return period \geq 100 years) and high flood probability.
 In this context, hydraulic models are widely used for simulating flood events and mapping the resulting flooded areas.
 Comparing such models leads to conclusions about their performance under specific scenarios and their particularities .
 In this study three models are used: one 1D (HEC-RAS) and two quasi-2D (LISFLOOD-FP and FLO-2D).
 The study area is located at Thessaly, in central Greece (Figure 1) and extended to a length of 40 km, from the Ali Efenti (upstream) to Amygdalia (downstream) locations at the western basin of Penios river.
 The area of the basin is over 6300 km2, with an average annual rainfall of 779 mm.

-All three models are calibrated based on a recorded Manning's coefficients as well as the river Landsat image flood event (figure 3), on 28/1/2003.
-The discharge.
-The flood event occurred on 21calibration parameters are the river and floodplain
+All three models are calibrated based on a recorded Landsat image flood event (figure 3), on 28/1/2003.
+The calibration parameters are the river and floodplain